akatzke/HerediClassify/docs/moduls.rst

 Length change of protein larger than 10% and located in disease relevant region.

 - PM4
-  PM4 might apply to inframe insertions or deletions, stop loss variants, and frameshift variants.
+  PM4 applies to inframe insertions or deletions, stop loss variants, and frameshift variants.
   For inframe variants, deletion/insertion has to be either located in a disease relevant region, or the change in protein length must be greater than 10%.
   PM4 is applied to all stop loss variants that extend the protein by more than 10%.
 In case a repetitive region is affected PM4 does not apply.
   PM4 applies to frameshift variants in case protein length is changed by more than 10% and no repetitive region is affected.